 Social Security offset allows you to reduce some or all of your Basic Contribution Rate by the percentage taken out of your paycheck for Social Security.
 By doing this, you may end up with a deficit in your account.

-A law enacted in 2000 which enables Tier 3 and Basic Tier 4 members who do not belong to a special plan (i.e., 55/25, 57/5 and Transit 25/55) to retire with a pension reduction prior to their normal retirement age but no earlier than age 55.
+A law enacted in 2000 which enables Tier 3 and Basic Tier 4 and Tier 6 members who do not belong to a special plan (i.e., 55/25, 57/5 and Transit 25/55) to retire with a pension reduction prior to their normal retirement age but no earlier than age 55.

 Tier 4 Members with Tier 3 Rights (Tier 3/4 Members)